Yellowtail

 1. What is it?

 Yellowtail (Seriola lalandi) are large, schooling, fast growing fish that undergo unpredictable seasonal migrations.
 They have a high fertility and reach sexual maturity after 2-3 years making them fairly resilient to fishing pressure.
 Yellowtail are the second most commonly caught species in South Africa in the linefishery sector.
-A stock assessment completed in 2013 indicated that the stock is healthy and is harvested at sustainable levels.
+They are also caught in the netfishery (beach seine and gillnet), targeted in beach seine (treknet).

 2. How was it caught or farmed?